 In addition, the benefits to suppliers are smaller, making this a less attractive proposition for them.
 However, this does not mean efficiencies can’t be gained across the portfolio when it comes to procurement.

 Private equity firms can manage their portfolio spend more efficiently.
-Those with sufficient scale may have more options open to them, provided the program is well managed and executed.
+Those with sufficient scale may have more options open to them, provided the programme is well managed and executed.

 Increasing equity value through procurement